Skip to main content

 Pros:

-• Extends liability protection to include your spouse in case of serious injuries
+• Extends liability coverage to include your spouse in case of serious injuries

 • Can help cover medical expenses and lost wages

-• Offers a layer of security for couples who frequently travel together
+• Offers a layer of coverage for couples who frequently travel together

 Cons: